apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 This then is the problem which the S3A committers address:

-*How to safely and reliably commit work to Amazon S3 or compatible object store*
+>*How to safely and reliably commit work to Amazon S3 or compatible object store.*

 ## Meet the S3A Committers